“It’s been exciting, moving from paper to disk format.

 Historic Printouts

-There's a set of Gazette Disk printouts prepared by Chris Ryan that have been kicking around the internet for some time.
+There's a set of Gazette Disk printouts prepared by Chris Ryan that have been kicking around the internet for many years.
 In the masthead Chris prepared for the final issue, he indicates that he made the printout in July of 1995, so I think it's safe to assume that all the printouts were prepared at around that time.
 Chris designed cover images in The Print Shop, arranged the articles in a sequence, prepared tables of contents, and then printed everything on a Panasonic KX-P1180 9-pin dot-matrix printer.
 I have no idea how scans of these printouts ended up online but I'm grateful for their existence.

 The bulk of the pages were printed in the Panasonic's draft mode which produced a typeface that was functional but not especially easy on the eyes.
 The printouts themselves appear to have gone through generations of photocopying and low-resolution scanning.
 At one point, the pages had been punched to fit a 3-ring binder, leaving circular marks behind as scanning artefacts in the margins, and the page numbers are mostly scrawled in by hand.
 I tried running the printouts through OCR and the results were comically bad ("Welcome ta the new, improved Gazette Disk.
 I'm sure that these af you whe already subscribe ta Gazette Disk will notice the changes that have taken place within the past menth..."), so it was evident that the computer was having even more trouble reading these texts than I was.
-I decided that I should prepare a new, clean set of PDFs for modern readers.
+I wanted to make these magazines accessible, so I decided that I should prepare a new, clean set of PDFs for modern readers.

 Making New Ones